 What is Average Selling Price?

-The Average Selling Price (ASP) is the approximate amount a customer pays to purchase a specific product.
+The Average Selling Price (ASP) is a financial metric that measures the approximate amount paid by a customer to purchase a specific product.

-The average selling price, or “ASP”, represents the average price paid by customers for past sales.
+The average selling price, often abbreviated as “ASP”, represents the average price paid by customers for past sales.

 To calculate a company’s average selling price, the total product revenue generated is divided by the number of product units sold.

 Tracking the average selling price (ASP) metric can be for internal purposes, such as setting prices appropriately based on an analysis of customer demand in the market and recent spending patterns.